egenerse/master-thesis/content/apollon_reengineering.typ

   The webapp uses the `ApollonEditor` interface to embed and control the editor.
 It also includes a *DiagramAPIManager* service responsible for fetching models from and saving them to the backend server.
   For collaboration, the webapp connects to the backend using a *WebSocketManager* service, which handles WebSocket connections and dispatches events.
 This keeps the editor state synchronized between clients during collaborative sessions.

-  Global state management in the webapp is handled using Zustand, which allows for efficient updates and reactivity.
+  Global state management in the webapp is handled using persistent Zustand, which allows keeping the diagrams data in sync with the browser's local storage.
+This ensures that users can resume their work even after closing the browser through load diagram feature in the web application.

 === Apollon Standalone Server: